Conservative Party of Canada: Pierre Poilievre (2022–present)

 On September 10, 2022, Pierre Poilievre won the leadership on the first ballot in a landslide, winning over 68% of the points.
 On September 12, Poilievre gave his first speech to his caucus as leader.
 On April 28, 2025, the party would lose the 2025 Canadian federal election, despite making parliamentary gains through victories in places such as Ontario, such as the province's 905 area and southwestern region, and receiving over 40% of the popular vote for the first time in party history.
-In addition, Poilievre would lose his seat of Carleton to the Liberals.
 The Conservatives also formed the largest Official Opposition in Canadian history.
-He however lost his seat of Carleton to Liberal candidate Bruce Fanjoy, one of the few times a major party leader in Canada has been defeated in his own riding.
+Poilievre however lost his own seat of Carleton to Liberal candidate Bruce Fanjoy, one of the few times a major party leader in Canada has been defeated in his own riding.
 There were also calls for Poilievre to resign as Conservative leader grew following the election result.
 Despite this, there was reportedly limited interest from the party's caucus in replacing him immediately after the election given their party's increase in the share of the vote, expansion of its political base in the Greater Toronto Area, and his own popularity with such across the country.
 Prominent Conservative Party MPs including Andrew Scheer, Shannon Stubbs, and former cabinet ministers Jason Kenney and James Moore also publicly supported his continued leadership after the election.
 Despite this, he was criticized by veteran and senior party members for his demeanour and campaign management that they cited as a reason for the party's loss of the election.
 Poilievre returned to Parliament in August 2025, following his victory in the Battle River—Crowfoot by-election.
-On November 5, 2025, MP Chris d'Entremont left the Conservative Party to join the Liberal Party of Canada citing issues with Pierre Poilievre's leadership style and 'negative' approach to politics.
-Poilievre faces a mandatory leadership review in January 2026.
+On November 5, 2025, MP Chris d'Entremont left the Conservative Party to join the Liberal Party of Canada, citing issues with Pierre Poilievre's leadership style and 'negative' approach to politics; this was followed by MP Michael Ma in December 2025, MP Matt Jeneroux in February 2026, and MP Marilyn Gladu in April 2026.
+At the party's convention in Calgary in January 2026, Poilievre received 87.4% support in a leadership review vote, vowing to remain as party leader.